SSB-3085

 Enforcement Authority

-The Department of Inspections, Appeals, and Licensing (DIAL) is the designated enforcement agency.
-DIAL shall enforce the chapter and may seek injunctive relief for violations.
-DIAL must establish electronic means for individuals to report violations (complaint-driven intake).
-For first-time violators, DIAL must send notice and allow a 30-calendar-day cure period before penalties attach.
-No private right of action — the statute expressly provides it shall not be construed to create a private right of action.
+The Department of Inspections, Appeals, and Licensing (DIAL) enforces the chapter and may seek injunctive relief for violations.
+Enforcement is agency-initiated and complaint-driven — DIAL must establish electronic means for individuals to report violations.
+For first-time violators with no prior violations, DIAL must send notice and allow 30 calendar days to cure before imposing penalties.
+No private right of action is created.

 Penalties

-Civil penalties: $1,000 for a first violation; $5,000 for a second violation (regardless of whether the first violation was cured); $10,000 for a third or subsequent violation.
+Escalating civil penalties: $1,000 for a first violation; $5,000 for a second violation (regardless of whether the first violation was cured within the cure period); $10,000 for a third or subsequent violation.
 DIAL may also seek injunctive relief.
-Civil penalties are deposited into the general fund of the state.
-No actual harm requirement for civil penalties.
+Civil penalties are deposited into the state general fund.
+No private damages or attorney fees — no private right of action is created.

 Who Is Covered